tronprotocol/documentation-en/docs/index.md

 * [Discord](https://discord.gg/GsRgsTD)
 * [Gitter](https://gitter.im/tronprotocol/allcoredev)

-## How to Contribute to TRON's Documentation
+## How to Contribute to TRON Documentation

 There are two documentation repositories:
 [documentation-EN](https://github.com/tronprotocol/documentation-EN) is the English version.